Skip links

 Restrictions on Bathroom Breaks at Work

 Employers must consider any restrictions that may be applied to employees when complying with OSHA bathroom break requirements.
-Employers can not impose unreasonable curbs on bathroom breaks at work.
+Whil it is not illegal to limit bathroom break at work, employers can not impose unreasonable curbs on these breaks.

-However, according to OSHA bathroom break requirements, employees abusing bathroom breaks can have severe consequences.
+However, according to OSHA bathroom break requirements, an employee abusing bathroom breaks can potentially face penalties.
 As a result, they should spend a reasonable amount of time on restroom breaks at work.
 A worker’s need for excessive bathroom breaks during work can depend on many reasons.
 They include fluid intake, air temperature, medical conditions, and medications.
 However, some common medical conditions require excessive bathroom breaks.
 They include pregnancy, urinary tract infections, constipation, abdominal pain, diverticulitis, and hemorrhoids.
 However, restroom breaks frequency can vary from person to person.
-Therefore, there is no specified schedule or federal laws on bathroom breaks at work.
+Therefore, there is no specified schedule or federal workplace bathroom laws .

 OSHA Rules on Bathroom Breaks